 With these features in mind, let’s move on to some great options for folding high chairs for your small space.

-Best Stand-Alone Folding High Chair: Graco Slim Snacker
+Best Stand-Alone Folding High Chairs: Graco Slim Snacker

 Maximum Weight: 40 lbs